 - Federally regulated employers

 Federally regulated employers - such as banks, interprovincial trucking companies and airlines - are governed by the Canada Labour Code.
-Non-managerial employees with 12 months of service may challenge their termination and seek reinstatement from the Canada Labour Board, or seek damages in lieu.
-The onus is on the employer to establish just cause for the dismissal.
+Non-managerial employees with 12 months of service may challenge their termination and seek reinstatement from the Canada Industrial Relations Board, or seek damages in lieu.
+The onus is on the employer to establish that an employee was not unjustly dismissed.

 b.
 Termination with cause

-If an employer wishes to terminate an employee for misconduct without providing notice or compensation in lieu, the employer must establish just cause.
+If an employer wishes to terminate an employee for misconduct without providing notice or compensation in lieu, the employer must establish "cause".
 In the courts and tribunals in Canada, this is a difficult burden.